shempignon/phpstorm-workshop/README.md

 #### Handling changes

-Say you've cloned the project you need to work on and begin making some changes.
+Say you've cloned the project you need to work on and begun making some changes.
 You can retrieve every changes you made in the *Version Control* panel in the `Local Changes` top tab.

 ![LOCAL_CHANGES](./images/local_changes.png)